You’re Published; Now What? How to Find Your Audience

 - Ask trusted peers and mentors for feedback by sending them a link.
 If they love it, maybe they'll share it with their own networks.
 If they offer constructive criticism, use their input when writing your next piece!

 - Thank colleagues, teammates, or mentors who inspired your article or served as sources by sending them a link and a note of appreciation.

-- Alert your customers and clients: include a link in your next newsletter.
+- Include a link in your next newsletter to alert your customers and clients.
 If you're writing about topics they care about (and you should be!), this is valuable content for them and great exposure for you.